Sortify-DAT251/DAT251-Sortify/backend/POSTGRES.md

-# Connect to the PostgreSQL Database
+# Connect to the postgreSQL database

 Guide to create the sortify database locally and be able to connect with it through spring boot.